clintmod/macprefs/README.md

 ## Getting started

-- clone or download this repo
+- Clone or download this repository
 - Open Terminal.app
 - `cd` to the dir with this code in it